AlanZander26/price_models/README.md

 ![Option Valuation BlackScholesModel](images/option_values.png)

-We also illustrate our `NoArbitrageModel` class, that given any stock pricing model, it computes option prices in an arbitrage-free way:
+We also illustrate our `NoArbitrageModel` class, that given any stock pricing model (here `EmpiricalReturnModel`), it computes option prices in an arbitrage-free way:

 ![Option Valuation NoArbitrageModel](images/no_arbitrage_options.png)